Musicians stage protest over contract negotiations at Symphony Hall

 Springfield Symphony Orchestra facing financial challenges from pandemic

-There are no concerts scheduled for the current and upcoming season at Symphony Hall, unlike in Hartford, Albany and Rhode Island, where their symphony concerts being in the fall.
+There are no concerts scheduled for the current and upcoming season at Symphony Hall, unlike in Hartford, Albany and Rhode Island, where their symphony concert being in the fall.